futel/dialplan-functions/testplan/tests.md

-outgoing dialtone tests
+dialtone tests
 - notes
   - valid numbers are
     - domestic PSTN numbers (10 digit prefixed by 1, +1, 0111, or nothing)
     - international PSTN numbers (12 digit prefixed by 52 or 01152)
-    - valid 3 digit numbers (933, 211, ...XXX)
+    - valid 3 digit numbers (933, 211, 988, ...XXX)
   - this is the dialtone on the dialplan side
-    - first client send is #
+    - ie after client sends # at start of call
-    - ATAs send this on pickup, SIP clients send # as the first destination
+    - ATAs send this on pickup, SIP clients enter # as the first destination
       - first context is either dialtone or user navigates to dialtone
   - dial 933 to test emergency calls, do not dial 911!
 - 0 sends to operator from dialtone